6 Ways to Maximize Your PMP Certification

 People do funny things with possessions they value.
 We’ve all heard stories of people that have died and when their belongings are being sorted out a massive cache of cash is discovered in their mattress.
 Or there’s a note discovered that points everyone in the direction of the accumulation of funds that are buried in jars in the backyard.
 Money is an asset to these people and they don’t want to chance it leaving their sight.
 So, rather than putting it in the bank or investing it (where it can make more money for them) they decide to hold it close to their chest and allow it to stagnate.

-Your Project Management PMP Certification is an Asset, are you Investing it in Ways that will Increase its Value?
+Your PMP Certification is an Asset, are you Investing it in Ways that will Increase its Value?

-Hopefully, you realize that your project management PMP certification is an asset that can grow in value over time.
-This value is realized in the amount of salary you earn which is directly tied into the decisions you have made to optimize your project management PMP certification.
+Hopefully, you realize that your PMP certification is an asset that can grow in value over time.
+This value is realized in the amount of salary you earn which is directly tied into the decisions you have made to optimize your credential.
 Apply these suggestions to make sure you are getting the largest return on your investment possible.

 • Keep Your Eyes on Project Management Salaries

 Let’s face it…the world is one big marketplace.
 People are buying and selling things all the time.
 This includes your talent as a PMP certified project manager.
 At the most basic level, you are nothing more than a service that someone needs to buy in order to get the job done.
-You may be horrified when you hear this, yet what does a company do when it can no longer afford your services along with your project management PMP certification?
+You may be horrified when you hear this, yet what does a company do when it can no longer afford your services?
 They let you go.
 It’s the way business works and we all understand the rules.

 So, since we all understand the rules, there are times when the market will pay for project management PMP services and other times when they will not pay as much.
-I know PMP certified project managers who at one point in time, (not too long ago) would work for half of what they are making now.
+I know PMP certified project managers who at one point in time, (not too long ago) would work for half of what they are making now, despite the fact that they were portfolio management experts.
 It’s up to you to keep your eyes on the marketplace and see what people are willing to pay for your services.